IceFireDB/IceFireDB/IceFireDB-PubSub/README.md

-# IceFireDB-Redis-PubSub
+# IceFireDB-PubSub

-IceFireDB-Redis-Pubsub is a high performance, high availability and decentralized subscription system.
+IceFireDB-PubSub is a high performance, high availability and decentralized subscription system.

 It can seamlessly migrate web2 applications using redis publish and subscribe into a decentralized p2p subscription network.